axibase/atsd/rule-engine/holiday-calendar.md

 ### Schema

-New calendar can be defined in JSON format according to the following [schema](holiday-calendar-schema.md).
+Define new calendars in JSON format according to the following [schema](holiday-calendar-schema.md).

 ```json
 {